Lorentz ether theory: Local time

 In 1900 Poincaré interpreted local time as the result of a synchronization procedure based on light signals.
 He assumed that two observers, A and B, who are moving in the aether, synchronize their clocks by optical signals.
 Since they treat themselves as being at rest, they must consider only the transmission time of the signals and then crossing their observations to examine whether their clocks are synchronous.
 However, from the point of view of an observer at rest in the aether the clocks are not synchronous and indicate the local time $t'=t - vx / c^2$.
 But because the moving observers don't know anything about their movement, they don't recognize this.
 In 1904, he illustrated the same procedure in the following way: A sends a signal at time 0 to B, which arrives at time t.
 B also sends a signal at time 0 to A, which arrives at time t.
 If in both cases t has the same value, the clocks are synchronous, but only in the system in which the clocks are at rest in the aether.
-So, according to Darrigol, Poincaré understood local time as a physical effect just like length contraction – in contrast to Lorentz, who used the same interpretation not before 1906.
+So, according to Darrigol, Poincaré understood local time as a physical effect just like length contraction – in contrast to Lorentz, who did not use the same interpretation before 1906.
 However, contrary to Einstein, who later used a similar synchronization procedure which was called Einstein synchronisation, Darrigol says that Poincaré had the opinion that clocks resting in the aether are showing the true time.